MarekZeman91/HTMLPictureElement/README.md

 ## How it works
 HTMLPictureElement JavaScript polyfill is simple script that allows you to use [responsive images](http://www.w3.org/TR/2013/WD-html-picture-element-20130226/) in modern browsers.
 Does not work in **IE9 & older**, but it is really usable for smartphones or modern browsers!

+All picture elements are cached, if you want to init them again, call `HTMLPictureElement.init()`.

 ---